Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ## local storage vs session storage vs cookies
 1. Local Storage (LS) and Session Storage (SS) are browser-based client storage options that allow storing key-value pairs without sending data to the server.
-2. They are better than cookies for most client-side use because they don't require user consent, have much larger storage capacity, and aren’t automatically sent with every HTTP request, making them faster and more efficient.
+2. They are better than cookies for most client-side use because they don't require user consent, have much larger storage capacity, and aren’t automatically sent to server with every HTTP request, making them faster and more efficient.

 | Feature               | Local Storage                     | Session Storage                  | Cookies                          |
 |------------------------|----------------------------------|----------------------------------|----------------------------------|